pauldambra/pauldambra.github.io/_posts/2018-01-29-is-where-we-are-going-where-we-are-going.md

  * We can use data from people using our software and more user research as our compass to check whether we strayed from our desired path.

 We can and should care if we're being asked to do something meaningful.
 And we mustn't treat it as somebody else's work to check where we should go or whether we got there.

-The whole team is responsible for quality and [you can't have a quality result if you're just doing the wrong thing faster](https://www.goodreads.com/quotes/29838-there-is-nothing-quite-so-useless-as-doing-with-great).